-If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.
+If you require the best hearing protection and do not want to read the entire article, below are my recommended products.

-Last update on 2021-01-08 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API

-Sound absorption is not equal to sound blocking!
-Absorption one of the soundproofing elements, but it actually has a tiny contribution.
-Most materials with sound-absorbing characteristics are designed to improve the acoustics of a room, not to prevent sound from coming in or going out.
 They reduce echoing of already present sounds but they do not stop sound from entering or leaving the room.
 So a product having excellent sound absorption is not always useful for soundproofing.
 If you are in need of effective soundproofing, don't spend your time looking at products that are intended for acoustical room treatment.

 You can block sound with any thick or heavy object.
 Drywall and mass-loaded vinyl are examples of decent soundproofing materials that use this charateristic.
 This approach is most useful against airborne sounds, like voices, and not so effective for impact noises such as footsteps, which are generally transmitted through the building structure.